The call opened 14:00 23 January 2019

 The call closed 14:00 26 February 2019

-No participating researchers can be invited to join the application.
+Participating researchers: No participating researchers may be invited to join the project outline.

-- Please read and follow the instructions: In addition to this specific call text, you also need to read our Guide for appliants.
+- Please read and follow the instructions: In addition to this specific call text, you also need to read our Guide for applicants

 - As from spring 2019, you will need to have a data management plan (DMP) for data generated within the research we award funds for.
 You must not submit or send it to us with the application for a grant, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or corresponding, and also that the plan will be maintained.